sirstudly/SpotifyWebJukebox/readme.md

 - `YOUR_CLIENT_ID` by your Client ID available on your app's panel,
 - `YOUR_CLIENT_SECRET` by your `Client Secret` available by clicking on the `Show Client Secret` button situated on the same webpage as your client ID,
 - `YOUR_DOMAIN` by your redirect URL, in the case of a local hosting replace it by `http://localhost/token.php` in most cases.
 Basicaly, it's the accessible URL for the `tokens.php` page.
 Note: You'll also need to add this redirect URL to your App in your [Spotify Dashboard](https://developer.spotify.com/dashboard).
+- `TOKEN_FILE` by the name of the file to hold your Spotify access and refresh tokens
+- `SHOW_PLAYBACK_CONTROLS` set to `true` to show play/pause/skip track buttons overlay

 Let's go back on our app's panel.
 You need to declare the URL where the `token.php` page is located, for a local hosting it would be in most cases `http://localhost/token.php`.
 Click on the green `Edit settings` button situated on the top of the page, then in the `Redirect URIs` text field, indicate yours. ***ATTENTION***: what you typed should **IMPERATIVELY** be the same as what you wrote in the two precedent files!
 Then click on the `SAVE` button on the very bottom of the form.
 Your app is declared and ready to use!

+Now we'll need to generate the initial access/refresh tokens attached to your Spotify account.
+You only need to do this once.
+This is the file defined by `TOKEN_FILE` in your `.env` file.
+Go to `http://localhost/tokens.php` (or wherever you're deployed) in your web browser.
+Click on the appropriate Spotify button to be redirected to the Spotify consent page and click Agree.
+The `TOKEN_FILE` should now be updated with the access/refresh tokens required to access the Spotify API.

 ## **Credits**
 This project is directly forked from [NowPlaying for Spotify by Busybox11](https://github.com/busybox11/NowPlaying-for-Spotify)